Guide

 The current capacity pressures in the system mean that new ways of working will be paramount to delivering health and social care across our communities.
 Building relationships across partners within systems, where there is a shared understanding of each organisation’s strengths, is key to successful future delivery.

 Successful workforce integration provides a positive experience for people who draw on care and support.
-This is achieved when health, social care, voluntary sector, unpaid carers and local partners work across systems, to assure that people in their communities are always at the centre of their care in the context of their whole lives.
+This is achieved when health, social care, mental health, primary care, voluntary sector, unpaid carers and local partners work across systems and come together, to ensure that people in their communities are always at the centre of their care in the context of their whole lives.

-This joined-up way of working is achieved through leaders building strong relationships across systems to create a culture and workforce that champions integration and the opportunities that it provides for both the people who draw on care and health and staff.
+This joined-up way of working is achieved through leaders building strong relationships across systems to create a culture and workforce that champions integration and the opportunities that it provides for both the people who draw on care and the workforce that delivers it.

 Personalised care means that people have the resources and information to look after their own health as well as having control over the way that their care is planned and delivered when needed.
 Preventative support to maintain the wellbeing and independence of individuals in the community must also play a part in decisions made about use of resources.
 These person-centred principles will help people live the lives they choose based on what matters to them.

-For example, a person living with dementia, learning disability or autism should be encouraged to make decisions about their own care, based on what matters to them.
-Care plans should be created with the individual and a health or care professional so that they can decide how they want to receive their care, should they need to access emergency treatment.
-Through doing this, staff have an instant understanding of what care that person needs as well as learning about their life and what matters to them in their care.
-The person receiving care has confidence that they are going to get access to the best care for them as an individual.
+For example, a person living with dementia, a learning disability or autism should be empowered to make decisions about their own care, based on what matters to them.
+Care and support plans should be created with the individual and a health or social care professional so that they can make decisions about their care, should they need to access emergency treatment.
+Through doing this, staff have an instant understanding of what care and support that person needs as well as learning about their life and what matters to them in their care.
+The individual then has confidence that they are going to get access to the best care for them.

 The health and social care challenges that impact workforce thinking